Consumer product regulations - USA

 CPSC is the chief regulatory agency that protects the public from unreasonable risk, injury, or death from thousands of consumer products.
 The Federal Trade Commission (FTC) also works to protect consumers by enforcing compliance standards, promoting fair competition among businesses, and educating consumers about their rights and responsibilities.
 Consumer products may also be regulated by various state laws such as California’s Proposition 65.

 Types of products

-Consumer products include a wide range of household items such as toys, cribs, furniture, lamps, power tools, and household chemicals like cleaning products that do not make antimicrobial claims.
+Consumer products include a wide range of household items such as baby and children's products; household chemicals like cleaning products that don't make anitmicrobial claims; and art materials.
 These products are subject to recall if they pose an unreasonable risk to consumers or if they are improperly labeled.

 TSG can help

 We can assist with navigating the following areas of consumer product compliance and safety regulations including:

 - Providing expert opinions on technical matters involving chemicals in consumer products